-Nine student interns (eight from the University of Virginia and one from William & Mary) are part of the Sorensen program, in which they are studying crises faced by the past six Governors of Virginia, hearing from speakers who were involved in the state's response to those crises, preparing a memorandum of best practices and effective leadership for those facing crises in the future, and preparing a presentation to the program leaders based on their memoranda.
+Nine student interns (eight from the University of Virginia and one from William & Mary) were part of the Sorensen program, in which they studied crises faced by the past six Governors of Virginia, heard from speakers who were involved in the state's response to those crises, prepared a memorandum of best practices and effective leadership for those facing crises in the future, and prepared a presentation to the program leaders based on their memoranda.

-In addition to studying past crises, the students are drawing parallels to crises facing Virginia and the nation today.
+In addition to studying past crises, the students drew parallels to crises facing Virginia and the nation in the summer of 2020.

-Students also participate in daily online seminars where they learn about Virginia history and engage in leadership development exercises.
-They also have assignments to volunteer in their own communities, and are mentored by professionals with public service experience.
+Students also participated in daily online seminars where they learned about Virginia history and engaged in leadership development exercises.
+They also had assignments to volunteer in their own communities, and were mentored by professionals with public service experience.

-In the first weeks of the program, Sorensen's interns have had the opportunity to hear from and pose questions to the Chiefs of Staff to U.S. Senator Tim Kaine (Mike Henry) and U.S. Senator Mark Warner (Mike Harney).
+In the first weeks of the program, Sorensen's interns had the opportunity to hear from and pose questions to the Chief of Staff to U.S. Senator Tim Kaine (Mike Henry) and then Chief of Staff to U.S. Senator Mark Warner (Mike Harney).